top of page

 3. Orientation: Orienting your windows to the south, east, and north while reducing the number of windows on the west.
 The north only has sun in the winter so it’s good to have windows on the north.
 The eastern sun is the morning sun as the sun rises in the east.
 Windows on the eastern side allows the sun in the morning when the day is still cool.
 Windows on the south side when the sun is directly overhead should have some kind of screening, either eyebrows or overhangs over the windows.
 Windows on the western side of the house should be reduced or avoided altogether as the western sun is the hottest time of the day.
 Another helpful way of reducing direct sunlight is to provide trees in the vicinity of the walls and windows.
 The Miami-Dade County Landscape Code requires 3 trees near the house so as to provide shade.

 4. Air tightness: One of the most prominent areas of heat loss is through air leaks in the building envelope.
 Luckily, it's also one of the easiest (and cheapest) improvements to make.
-In new houses, the Florida Building Code requires new double pane glass which is more efficient and allows less air leaks.
+In new houses, using impact glass windows and doors will allow less air leaks.
+These windows and doors are more energy efficient.

 5. Insulation: Heat moves in the home through conduction, convection and radiation.
 All of these methods transfer heat, from outside in.
 To minimize heat gain through the walls, you have to insulate them.
 However, most heat gain is through the roof.
 Only 3% of the heat gain is through the walls, so the most insulation should be placed in the attic.